Bladez1992/LTSConvert/README.md

 **_Instructions_**
 - Run LTSConvert.bat **as an administrator** to run the script (or run LTSConvert.ps1 manually from an admin Powershell prompt)
-- The Windows installer may hang a few times around 70-100% for a while - be patient and wait, it will continue
+- Click on 1: Write LTSC Registry Keys to apply the necessary registry edits to make this possible
+- Click on 2: Convert Windows to LTSC 2021 - select a Windows 10 Enterprise LTSC 2021 64-bit .ISO file, or press Cancel to choose an Archive.org mirror to download one from - either way, the .ISO will be mounted and setup.exe will be run automatically
 - After the Windows installer restarts your PC, run the LTSConvert script again and choose 3: Activate Windows - Windows will no longer be activated after the conversion
 - Choose Option 1 (HWID Activation) when the activation script runs - if it fails for some reason then choose option 4 (KMS38 Activation)
-- After Windows activates, run Windows Update to get the necessary LTSC updates
+- After Windows activates, run Windows Update to get the necessary LTSC updates **_Info_**
+- The Windows installer may hang a few times around 70-100% for a while - be patient and wait, it will continue